dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 [TODO: This section needs more work..]

-## Comparison to full PCAPS
+## Comparison to full PCAP files

-As can be seen in more detail below for this sample data the compressed C-DNS files are around 30% the size of the full compressed PCAPs.
+As can be seen in more detail below for this sample data the compressed C-DNS files are around 30% the size of the full compressed PCAP files.
-It should also be noted that experiments showed that compression of the C-DNS format required very roughly an order of magnitude less CPU resources than compression of full PCAPSs when using one core from a 3.5GHz i7 processor.
+It should also be noted that experiments showed that compression of the C-DNS format required very roughly an order of magnitude less CPU resources than compression of full PCAP files when using one core from a 3.5GHz i7 processor.

 ## Block size choices